TrueBlocks/trueblocks-khedra/book/src/user_manual/getting_started.md

 logging:
   folder: "~/.khedra/logs"         # Path to log directory (must exist and be writable)
   filename: "khedra.log"           # Log file name (must end with .log)
-  log_level: "info"                # One of: debug, info, warn, error
+  level: "info"                    # One of: debug, info, warn, error
-  max_size_mb: 10                  # Max log file size in MB
+  maxSize: 10                      # Max log file size in MB
-  max_backups: 5                   # Number of backup log files to keep
+  maxBackups: 5                    # Number of backup log files to keep
-  max_age_days: 30                 # Number of days to retain old logs
+  maxAge: 30                       # Number of days to retain old logs
   compress: true                   # Whether to compress backup logs
 ```

 **Notes:**

-1. The `data_dir` value must be a valid, existing directory that is writable.
+1. The `dataFolder` value must be a valid, existing directory that is writable.
 You may wish to change this value to a location with suitable disc scape.
 Depending on configuration, the Unchained Index and binary caches may approach 200GB.

 2. The `chains` section is required.
 At least one chain must be enabled.